 There is no staging system for this disease.

-Patients have an increased risk of cardiovascular and thrombotic events and transformation to acute myelogenous leukemia or primary myelofibrosis.[5-7] Age older than 65 years and a history of vascular events are independent predictors of thrombosis.[5,8]Treatment Overview
+Patients have an increased risk of cardiovascular and thrombotic events and transformation to acute myelogenous leukemia or primary myelofibrosis.[5-7] Age older than 65 years, leukocytosis, and a history of vascular events (bleeding or thrombosis) are associated with a poor prognosis.[5,8,9]Treatment Overview

-Therapy for p. vera includes intermittent, chronic phlebotomy to maintain the hematocrit below 45% in men.
-The target level for women may need to be lower (e.g., hematocrit <40%), but there are no empiric data to confirm this recommendation.
+The primary therapy for p. vera includes intermittent, chronic phlebotomy to maintain the hematocrit below 45%, and this recommendation has been confirmed in a randomized, prospective trial, which demonstrated lower rates of cardiovascular death and major thrombosis using this hematocrit target.[10,11] The target level for women may need to be lower (e.g., hematocrit <40%), but there are no empiric data to confirm this recommendation.

 Complications of phlebotomy include: